Horbenkodev/hugo-blog/content/posts/how-to-pre-populate-android-room-database-on-first-application-launch/index.md

 ---
 title: How to Pre-populate Android Room Database on First App Launch
+breadcrumbs: Android Room Database Pre-Population
+draft: false
-publishDate: '2018-12-12T00:00:00Z'
+publishDate: 2018-12-12T00:00:00Z
-authors: []
+image: coding.jpg
+og_image: coding.jpg
 description: Sometimes we need an application to be prefilled with some data on its first launch.
 Usually, we would make a REST query and receive the data from backend, but our application is standalone so that the only data source we have is our apk file.
 In this article I will describe a recipe how to prepopulate Room database with a small data set and how to do it with a few simple steps.
-image: coding.jpg
-og_image: coding.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - mobile-development-team
 categories:
   - development
+industries: []
 ---
 Sometimes we need an application to be prefilled with some data on its first launch.
 Usually, we would make a REST query and receive the data from backend, but our application is standalone so that the only data source we have is our apk file.